Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Quantitative analysis of reheating

 Assuming the slow-roll conditions are satisfied, we can immediately obtain the two slow-roll equations (i.e., Eqs. \eqref{eq: slow-roll-equations}) as

 and the slow-roll parameters can be expressed in terms of the field $\phi$ as (i.e., Eqs. \eqref{eq: slow-roll-para-approx}):

-With the help of Eq. \eqref{eq: staro dynamic eqn}, one can easily solve the scalar field solution in terms of the e-folding number $N_k,$ and the solutions of the slow-roll parameters at the leading order can be obtained as:
+With the help of Eq. \eqref{eq: staro dynamic eqn}, one can easily solve the scalar field solution in terms of the e-folding number $N_k,$ and the solutions of the slow-roll parameters at the leading-order, for $N_k \gg 1,$ can be obtained as:

-and, using the leading order slow-roll approximation, i.e., Eqs. \eqref{eq:cmb}, we can quickly evaluate the scalar spectral index and the tensor-to-scalar ratio in terms of the e-folding number as:
+and, using the leading-order slow-roll approximation, i.e., Eqs. \eqref{eq:cmb}, we can quickly evaluate the scalar spectral index and the tensor-to-scalar ratio in terms of the e-folding number as:

 Using the above equation along with Eqs. \eqref{eq: re_duration_final} and \eqref{eq: re temp end}, one can obtain parametric dependence of $N_{\rm re}$ and $T_{\rm re}$ on $n_s$.
 In the case of the Starobinsky model, this is shown in Fig. \ref{fig: starobinsky Nre_Tre}.
 Keep in mind that, $N_{\rm re} \geq 0$, with $N_{\rm re} \ll 1$ is referred to as instantaneous reheating \cite{Felder:1998vq, deHaro:2023xcc}.
-It immediately leads to the constraint on the value of $n_s.$ For example, considering that during reheating, the evolution of the Universe effectively behaves as matter-expansion, i.e., $w_{\rm re} = 0$.
+It immediately leads to the constraint on the value of $n_s.$ For example, considering that during reheating, the evolution of the universe effectively behaves as matter-expansion, i.e., $w_{\rm re} = 0$.
 Thus, in the $ 1\sigma$ domain, we get the bound on $N_k$ as